jaabell/visitESSI/README.md

 A VisIt plugin that reads ESSI (HDF5) output.
 For what follows `$(VISIT_DIR)` is the directory where the visit tarball and install script are installed.

-Compiles with VisIt 2.8.1 on Ubuntu 14.04, with `gcc-4.9`.
+Compiles with VisIt 2.9.2 on Ubuntu 14.04, with `gcc-4.9`.
 Do a regular install of VisIt.
 I use the flags:

-	./build_visit2_8_1 --required --hdf5 --makeflags "-j 16"
+	./build_visit2_9_2 --required --hdf5 --szip --makeflags "-j 16"

 Once visit compiles without errors (and you can execute the visit executable), then go into